Mithibai Kshitij: Marathon

-Mithibai Kshitij conducts a Green Run which is a 7 km marathon around the locality of Juhu in Mumbai which took place in 2012 for the first time and was again conducted in 2017, 2018, and 2019.
+Mithibai Kshitij conducts a Green Run which is a 7 km marathon around the locality of Juhu in Mumbai which took place in 2012 for the first time and was again conducted in 2017, 2018, 2019 and 2022.
 There is no registration fee collected to participate in this run.
-The Green Run is taking place on the 8 January 2023 (Sunday) for which participants can register via Mithibai Kshitij's *Official website.

 Celebrity Interaction

+In 2023, Mithibai Kshitij was pre-launched with Neil Nitin Mukesh and launched with Aditya Roy Kapur.

 In the past years, Mithibai Kshitij has been visited by numerous artists from various industries such as actors, singers, dancers, comedians, performers and civil service professionals.
 Mithibai Kshitij in 2022 was launched by the cast of Goodbye (2022) and Dobaaraa which included Rashmika Mandanna with Pavail Gulati and Taapsee Pannu with Anurag Kashyap respectively.

-Mithibai Kshitij has conducted various movie, series and song promotions with artists like Kartik Aaryan, Kiara Advani and Rajpal Yadav for Bhool Bhulaiyaa 2 in 2022, Sara Ali Khan for her movies Atrangi Re in 2021 and Kedarnath in 2018, Rohit Saraf, Prajakta Koli and Rannvijay Singha for Mismatched, Siddharth Malhotra for Shershaah in 2020, Kartik Aaryan, Ananya Panday and Bhumi Pednekar for Pati Patni Aur Woh in 2019, Remo D'souza and the crew of Street Dancer in 2019, Sushant Singh Rajput and Shraddha Kapoor for Chhichhore in 2019, Aishwarya Rai Bachchan for Sarbjit in 2016, Ranbir Kapoor and Anushka Sharma for Ae Dil Hai Mushkil in 2016, Varun Dhawan for Badlapur in 2015, Alia Bhatt and Shahid Kapoor forShaandaar in 2015, Akshay Kumar, Jacqueline Fernandez and Sidharth Malhotra for Brothers in 2015, Hritik Roshan and Priyanka Chopra for Krrish 3 in 2013, Sunny Leone and Sachiin Joshi for Jackpot in 2013 and Bappi Lahiri, Vidya Balan, Sunidhi Chauhan, Vishal–Shekhar, Emraan Hashmi, Tusshar Kapoor for Dirty Picture in 2011.
+Mithibai Kshitij has conducted various movie, series and song promotions with artists like Suhana Khan, Khushi Kapoor, Vedang Raina, Agastya Nanda, Mihir Ahuja, Yuvraj Menda and Aditi Dot for The Archies, Rajkumar Rao for Guns and Gulaabs, Dino James, Rashmeet Kaur and Sheezan Khan for Khatron Ke Khiladi, Shantanu Maheshwari and Shruti Sinha for Campus Beats, Bhuvan Bam for Taaza Khabar, Rohit Saraf, Prajakta Koli and Rannvijay Singha for Mismatched, Kartik Aaryan, Kiara Advani and Rajpal Yadav for Bhool Bhulaiyaa 2 in 2022, Sara Ali Khan for her movies Atrangi Re in 2021 and Kedarnath in 2018, Siddharth Malhotra for Shershaah in 2020, Kartik Aaryan, Ananya Panday and Bhumi Pednekar for Pati Patni Aur Woh in 2019, Remo D'souza and the crew of Street Dancer in 2019, Sushant Singh Rajput and Shraddha Kapoor for Chhichhore in 2019, Aishwarya Rai Bachchan for Sarbjit in 2016, Ranbir Kapoor and Anushka Sharma for Ae Dil Hai Mushkil in 2016, Varun Dhawan for Badlapur in 2015, Alia Bhatt and Shahid Kapoor for Shaandaar in 2015, Akshay Kumar, Jacqueline Fernandez and Sidharth Malhotra for Brothers in 2015, Hrithik Roshan and Priyanka Chopra for Krrish 3 in 2013, Sunny Leone and Sachiin Joshi for Jackpot in 2013 and Bappi Lahiri, Vidya Balan, Sunidhi Chauhan, Vishal–Shekhar, Emraan Hashmi, Tusshar Kapoor for Dirty Picture in 2011.

 Mithibai Kshitij, for its competitions, has renowned artists who are a part of their judging panel.
 Artists like Siddhant Chaturvedi, Remo D'souza, Shaan, Armaan Malik, Shreyas Talpade, Dabboo Ratnani, Adah Sharma, Ahsaas Channa, Anu Malik, Sajid Khan, Yashraj Mukhate, Tanishaa Mukerji, Neeraj Gaba, Shruti Sinha, Benafsha Soonawalla, Mohena Singh, Kiku Sharda, Suyyash Rai, Alisha Singh, Prince Narula, Namrata Soni, Prashant Samtani, Siddharth Kannan, Mayur Vaidya and many more.

-Mithibai Kshitij launched their talk show i.e. 'The Kshitij Show' which staged artists like Rakul Preet Singh, Sunny Kaushal, Radhika Apte, Gauahar Khan, Rithvik Dhanjani and many more.
+Mithibai Kshitij launched their talk show i.e. 'The Kshitij Show' which staged artists like Vicky Kaushal, Rakul Preet Singh, Sunny Kaushal, Radhika Apte, Gauahar Khan, Rithvik Dhanjani and many more.